jestro/Labyrinth-Backend/README.md

 # Labyrinth Backend

-A backend for a web application game (Labyrinth) made with Java and Gradle.
+A backend for a web application game made with Java and Gradle.
 This backend was made as a part of a group project within bachelor studies and is meant to simulate games of [Labyrinth](https://www.ravensburger.org/ca-en/discover/labyrinth/index.html).

 ## Dependencies